SERLatBTH/StarterGuide-DobotMagicianVisionKit/README.md

 The software from dobot website doesn't work since it is missing driver and dongle.
 But there is a software called usbVideo available from the camera company with driver and sdk.
 You can download the installation file for the driver (driver_setup_2016.09.08.exe), sdk (sdk_setup_2016.09.08.exe) and usbVideo (usbVideo_setup_2016.09.08.exe) from this repository.
 The driver, sdk and software are tested and working on Windows 10.
 * The SDK is available as a library file in the format .lib, .exp, .dll, .h, .cs, .vb.
 * The SDK installation inclues samples in multiple languages, e.g. C#, C++, VB.
-* You can get the image from camera, can manupilate the camera parameters like explosure, focus.
+* Using the SDk you can get the image from the camera, and manupilate the camera parameters like explosure and focus.
 The software is tested in Windows 10 and it works.

 ## Putting The Device Back